Seasonal Sports Club User Guide

 GST” means Goods and Services Tax as defined in A New Tax System (Goods and Services Tax) Act 1999 (as amended);

-Junior Teams” Teams whose participants are under the age of 18;
+Junior Teams” Teams whose participants are under the age of 18and/or participate in a junior competition;

 “MLAK” is a locking system developed by Master Locksmiths and the disability community;